WSU-4110/CraftMate/README.md

 - **Our team members** for collaboration and development

 ## Supervision
- Arif Rahman, Lab Instructor,FALL'2025, CSC4110
+ Arif Rahman, Lab Instructor, Winter'2025, CSC4110